AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/send-to-multiple-recipients.md

 thumbnail: 33661.jpg
 ---

-# Sending to Multiple Recipients
+# Sending to multiple recipients

 Learn how to send a document for e-signature to more than one recipient.